nagajothi70/nagajothi70/README.md

                                                    My Name is NAGAJOTHI TR

-- 🔭 I’m currently working on Mern Stack Project(reserved all rights)
+- 🔭 I’m currently working on full-Stack Project(reserved all rights)
-- 🌱 I’m currently learning Full-Stack Development
-- 💬 Ask me about Mern and Full Stack Development
+- 🌱 Full Stack Developer | Cloud & DevOps Enthusiast
 - 📫 How to reach me: nagajothi8423@gmail.com
 - 😄 My mini Projects:
 - ⚡ All of my projects are available at :